blacklanternsecurity/bbot/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Description**
 Which feature would you like to see added to BBOT?
-What is your use case?
+What are its use cases?